 For many of us, priority number two is getting the bike fixed or replaced – no easy task for many of us riding expensive, custom-built bikes and not wanting to take the chance that the beautiful carbon fibre has been forever compromised!

 The best advice is to have your own cycle insurance from a specialist provider (there are cycle insurance comparison sites on the web).
 If you are not insured and are making a claim on a driver’s insurance, ensure your solicitor has the expertise and back-up of Cytech-qualified engineers to do a damage report.
-This will mean the bike can be replaced or repaired through specialist contacts…we have hundreds of shops throughout the country that can provide this service.
+This will mean the bike can be replaced or repaired through specialist contacts…we know hundreds of shops throughout the country that can provide this service.

-If you are concerned about getting back on the bike again, face those demons head-on and remember the benefits of cycling outweigh the risks.
+If you are concerned about getting back on the bike again, face those demons head-on and remember that the benefits of cycling outweigh the risks.
 I have clients in their eighties who are testament to this!
 Be positive, focused and take good medical, legal and engineering advice.
 And, like me, those bad days will be behind you quicker than Cav’s last 50 metres on the final sprint!